MadDoct/ESP-CrowAlarmInterface/README.md

 Some strings are in Portuguese - my native language - sorry for that.
 I will probably "correct" that in the future.

 Pinout: Converted CROW 5V clock (CLK) and data (DAT) keypad signals to 3.3V with a resistor divider.
-Then connected clock (CLK) and data (DAT) to GPIO pins D5, D6 for Esp8266 Also connected crow NEG to Esp8266 GND
+Then connected clock (CLK) and data (DAT) to GPIO pins D5, D6 for Esp8266.
+Also connected crow NEG to Esp8266 GND.
-Pins D1, D2 and D7 are connected to relays that get activated for 1 second, activating/disarming the alarm by simulating keyswitches (refer to the alarm manual on how to use this)
+Pins D1, D2 and D7 are connected to relays that get activated for 1 second, activating/disarming the alarm by simulating keyswitches (refer to the alarm manual on how to use this).